 And if for some reason you’re delivery is off, or the content isn’t that great and the audience doesn’t laugh.
 You hit the rock bottom and you want to run away, you want to get a little laughter out to save your pride and sign off on a little high.
 And say if you’re deprived of even that little late surge then there is no worst feeling.
 You went in front of an audience and you said things which you thought were funny, but nobody laughed.
 They stared at you and felt sorry for you.

 And if you were here to stay.
 You hit back to the drawing board and rework your content.
 You think about your stage persona and all.
 You talk to other comics and seek their advice about what happened and how to revive yourself.
 And you are back with new stuff and a hope to make people laugh.

 It takes hard work, the ability to drink failure as many times as you come across it, self-belief and patience.
 Comedians do comedy because they love it.
-They love making people laugh and when they succeed, they feel wonderful as finally their sacrifices pay off.
-If you want to do stand-up comedy, forget stand up comdey, if you want to take up any art form then do it for the love of it.
+They love making people laugh and when they succeed, they feel wonderful as finally, their sacrifices pay off.
+If you want to do stand-up comedy, forget to stand up comedy, if you want to take up an art form then do it for the love of it.
 If you’re doing it for some other reason you will most likely quit, soon.
 It might not be easy, but I assure you it is worth it.

 image credits: internet